unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 ```

 #### Examples
-As example, if you want to create a UNS wallet on `devnet` network:
+As example, if you want to create a <uns>uns.network</uns> wallet on `devnet` network:
 ```bash
 uns create-wallet --network devnet
 ```

 #### Output

-If the wallet creation succeed UNS CLI displays your wallet information.
+If the wallet creation succeed <uns>uns.network</uns> CLI displays your wallet information.

 ```bash
 $ uns create-wallet